Quinton Ganther: Weber State

 In December 2013, Ganther joined Weber State University as their running backs coach under head coach Jay Hill.

 Jacksonville Jaguars

 On February 4, 2021, Ganther was hired by the Jacksonville Jaguars as the offensive quality control coach under head coach Urban Meyer.

-Utah
+Utah (second stint)

 On January 12, 2022, Ganther returned to his alma mater Utah to be the Running backs coach under head coach Kyle Whittingham.

 Personal life

-While coaching at Utah, Ganther earned his bachelor’s degree in sociology from the University of Utah in 2012.
+While coaching at Utah, Ganther earned his bachelor's degree in sociology from the University of Utah in 2012.